-- A. Adequate progress in reading, writing, and mathematics as demonstrated by student performance on the Sunshine State Standards and the Sarasota County District Curriculum objectives, as measured by the Florida Comprehensive Assessment Test (FCAT Reading, FCAT Mathematics, FCAT Writing Assessment) and district/classroom assessments.
-Such assessments may include, but not be limited to: standardized assessments, classroom performance assessments, fluency probes, reading comprehension level, district benchmark assessments, etc. - B. Physical, emotional, and social development.
+- A. Adequate progress in reading, writing, and mathematics as demonstrated by student performance on the Sunshine State Standards, as measured by the Florida Comprehensive Assessment Test (FCAT Reading, FCAT Mathematics, FCAT Writing Assessment) and district/classroom assessments.
+Such assessments may include, but not be limited to: standardized assessments, classroom performance assessments, fluency probes, reading comprehension level, state benchmark assessments, etc. - B. No student may be assigned to a grade level based solely on age or other factors that constitute social promotion..